Victim Services Delivery Model

 Development:

 The RMA has maintained regular contact with APBVSA and shares many of APBVSA’s concerns around the zonal model.
-The RMA maintains that the new regional model cannot support the unique needs of unique communities and will provide inadequate assistance for victims of crime when needed most.
+The RMA maintains that the new regional model cannot support the unique needs of rural communities and will provide inadequate assistance for victims of crime when needed most.
 Further, RMA is concerned that some members of Alberta Public Safety and Emergency Services have shared misleading information about the state of local VSUs and the volunteer, staff, and executive members that support those VSUs.
 This has been used to foster public support for the transition to a zonal model and does not reflect the actual state of healthy local VSUs.
+RMA members continue to report that the new model is not meeting local needs and will continue to advocate for VSU model that better serves rural municipalities and rural Albertans.

 Provincial Ministries: